samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 ### Indifferent [Attitude]

 An Indifferent creature has no desire to help or hinder you.
-Indifferent is the default attitude of a monster. *See also* “[Influence](#InfluenceAction).”
+Indifferent is the default attitude of a monster. *See also* "[Influence](#InfluenceAction)."

 ---